 What general building wide safety and cleaning measures will be taken?

 - Hand sanitizer will be available at all entrances

-- Restrooms will be cleaned and sanitized between church services.
+- Restrooms are regularly cleaned and sanitized

 Will face masks be required?